-The Company plans to do initial metallurgical test work and a preliminary economic analysis (PEA) to evaluate developing an open pit mining operation on the Great Burnt Copper-Gold Property.
-The Company also plans additional drilling on the South Pond "B" gold zone, which was drilled by BP Minerals in 1987 and 1989 over a length of 1100 metres.
+The Company's plans for advancing the Great Burnt Copper-gold property in southern Newfoundland are to perform metallurgical testing on core samples collected during the 2016 drilling program.
+If the results are positive, a preliminary economic assessment (PEA) will be carried out to evaluate the possibility of an open pit mine on the Great Burnt copper deposit.
+Additionally, the Company has developed plans for further exploration on the South Pond "B" gold zone, which was drilled by BP Minerals in 1987 and 1989 over a length of 1100 metres.
 Results of the BP drilling include 28 metres @ 1.16 g/t gold and 4.33 metres @ 4.75 g/t gold.
+Financing will be necessary to carry out these plans.

-John Ryan, CPA, CGA Chief Executive Officer December 30, 2016
+John Ryan, CPA, CGA Chief Executive Officer August 28, 2017